dsabana/turion-space-takehome/README.md

 ## Included functionality
 This repository contains functionality to support the execution of 4 applications and the database needed to run them.
 The apps included in this repository are:

+### PostgreSQL DB instance
-* `PostgreSQL DB instance` which will be run in a Docker container.
+PostgreSQL instance which will be run in a Docker container.
 For this database, a migration step is included so that the tables are created and ready to be used by the applications.
 Both `make migrate-up` and `make migrate-down` actions are available as Makefile commands.

-* `Telemetry Server`.
+### Telemetry Server
 This is provided in problem statement, it will transmit UDP packages at a cadence of 1 second and it is to be consumed by the Telemetry Ingest Service

+### Telemetry Ingestion Service
-* `Telemetry Ingestion Service` is an application that will consume the UDP packages sent by the Telemetry Server.
-This application will not only receive and parse the messages, but also store the package data into the PostgreSQL database.
+Application that will consume the UDP packets sent by the Telemetry Server.
+This application will:
+* Listen for UDP packets containing spacecraft telemetry.
+* Decodes CCSDS-formatted packets according to provided structure
+* Validates telemetry values against defined ranges.
+* Persist data to a PostgreSQL database.
+* Implements an alerting mechanism for out-of-range values in 2 ways:
+  * Using Log-Based alerting, logging an `[ALERT]` level log message.
+  * Saving the entries in the DB and flagging the entries with anomalies.
+* The both alerting mechanisms can be used to produce alerts on dashboard tools like the ELK stack, Grafana or Prometheus

 ### Notes:
 * A very simplified structure has been used to create the Telemetry Ingestion Service.